 Ongoing research is required to understand the mechanisms and efficacy of Acupuncture as an adjunctive therapy to assist women going through IVF and PCOS (1, 2, 7).

-Another study was conducted to determine if regular Acupuncture with low frequency electro could improve menstrual frequency and decrease circulating testosterone in women with PCOS.
+Another study was conducted to determine if regular Acupuncture with low frequency electro-acupuncture could improve menstrual frequency and decrease circulating testosterone in women with PCOS.
 The Acupuncture control group reported a higher ovulation frequency during treatments opposed to the other control group who underwent weekly meetings with a physical therapist.
 After 10 – 13 weeks of intervention the acupuncture control group concluded increases in ovulation and reductions in ovarian and adrenal sex steroid serum levels (3).
+Although there is some emerging clinical evidence, research is still ongoing and inconclusive.
+We always recommend you contact your practitioner to determine wether acupuncture can assist your symptoms.